anarchuser/ScratchQL/README.md

   * Create Pull Requests for changes
   * PR titles should follow the commit guidelines
   * At least one review is required for approval
-  * Merge through Squash’n Merge or Rebase, depending on your commit history
+  * Merge through Squash’n Merge
 * All production code belongs in `/src/*` which mirrors
   * our Model-View-Controller architecture
   * our use of our object orientation